oblique63/EventCommander/README.md

 event_bus.signal(new MyEventType()); // doSomething() will be called
 ```

+Ideally, only one instance of an `EventBus` object should be needed for each major scope of your application
+(e.g. client vs server).
+While using multiple instances is possible, it makes keeping track of events trickier,
+as there is no global/static EventBus object listening to everything (this is a design choice to allow for more flexibility).
+So passing references to a single main `EventBus` instance is the preferred means of usage.

 #### EventHandler
 A function that accepts an `Event`, and is meant to be called whenever an event of the appropriate type is fired.
 Note: since `Events` allow for inheritance, `EventHandlers` instances should not be reused to listen to multiple
 events of the same type, since each EventHandler instance will only be called once per Event firing.
 Example:

 ```dart